 What Does Vitamin K Do?

-Vitamin K's name originated from the German word, "koagulation" ("coagulation" in English), which refers to the process of blood clot formation.
-It is a vital nutrient for helping staunch an open wound to help the body prevent excess loss of blood.
-Without vitamin K, small cuts on an arm can prove to be lethal if the blood flow cannot be stopped.
+Vitamin K's name originates from the German word "koagulationsvitamin" ("coagulation vitamin" in English), which refers to the process of blood clot formation.
+And it’s fitting — one of the most important of vitamin K’s roles is that it helps blood clot properly.
+Without vitamin K, small cuts on your arm could prove to be lethal because the flow of blood wouldn’t stop.

-Furthermore, this nutrient can also help prevent hardening of the cardiovascular system due to calcification, which is a process that results in excessive calcium buildup either in soft tissues, arteries or heart valves.
-Thus, regular intake of the vitamin can help protect the heart and blood from diseases later in life, such as stroke and heart attack, later in life.
+Some studies have also suggested that vitamin K can help prevent hardening of the cardiovascular system due to calcification, which is a process that results in excessive calcium buildup in soft tissues, arteries and heart valves.
+This means that getting enough vitamin K can help protect your heart and blood from diseases, such as stroke and heart attack, later in life.
 Because most people get enough vitamin K from their diets alone, though, there’s no formal recommendation to use vitamin K supplements to achieve these potential cardioprotective benefits.

-Research done on vitamin K also suggests its anti-inflammatory and anti-aging properties, as it serves as a cell-signaling nutrient that may help prolong cell life.
-In fact, many cosmetic scar treatment gels boasts vitamin K as a main ingredient due to its cell-strengthening properties.
-Since it protects the nervous system, liver, lungs, heart, cartilage, stomach and kidneys, vitamin K has also been mentioned as effective in preventative measures against many degenerative and fatal conditions, including Alzheimer's disease and liver cancer.
+Research on vitamin K suggests some laboratory-based anti-inflammatory and anti-aging properties.
+That’s because it serves as a cell-signaling nutrient that may help prolong cell life.
+In fact, many cosmetic scar treatment gels boast that they use vitamin K as a main ingredient due to its cell-strengthening properties.
+Because it protects the nervous system, liver, lungs, heart, cartilage, stomach and kidneys, vitamin K may also potentially be effective in preventing some degenerative and fatal conditions, including Alzheimer's disease and liver cancer.
 However, overall, there’s insufficient evidence to suggest taking extra vitamin K is beneficial in any of these conditions.

 Food Sources of Vitamin K

 When you do need to supplement it, vitamin K is readily available via a diverse selection of food sources.
 Specifically, the forms of vitamin K found in naturally occurring food sources are K1 and K2.
-The most prominent source of the nutrient is from dark-colored cruciferous vegetables, which includes but are not limited to, Brussels sprouts, Swiss chard, broccoli, kale and mustard greens.
+The most prominent sources of the nutrient are dark-colored cruciferous vegetables, which includes brussels sprouts, Swiss chard, broccoli, kale and mustard greens.
 Other colorful vegetables, such as spinach, green beans, asparagus, romaine lettuce, tomatoes and peas, are also rich sources of the vitamin.

-Several fermented foods contain high levels of vitamin K, since some strains of bacteria that facilitates the fermentation process is also vitamin K-generating.
+Several fermented foods contain high levels of vitamin K, since some strains of bacteria that facilitate the fermentation process are also vitamin K-generating.
 For example, the Propionibacterium genus of bacteria found in Swiss and Jarlsberg cheeses generates abundant amounts of vitamin K. Fermented soy products, such as soybean paste and Japanese natto, have a strain of B. subtilis that produces abundant amounts of vitamin K.

 Vitamin K is also available as a dietary supplement.
-Usually, a daily multivitamin will have the sufficient recommended amount.
+Usually, a daily multivitamin will contain the recommended daily amount.
 The synthetic form of vitamin K is also known as K3, or menadione.
 Taking 1mg or less per day of vitamin K as a supplement is unlikely to be harmful.

 Vitamin K in excess is stored in the liver, so you don’t need to get it from your diet every single day.
-But because vitamin K is very important in blood coagulation, a deficiency in the nutrient will lead to problems with blood clotting.
-For someone who does not have a clotting factor, a small cut on the finger, or even a bruise, can prove to be fatal.
-The nutrient also plays a prominent role of regulating calcium, so too little vitamin K can lead to hardening of the arteries due to calcification, as well as weak bones.
-Deficiency in infants may lead to malformation of cartilage and bone structure.
+But because vitamin K is very important for blood coagulation, a deficiency in the nutrient can lead to problems with blood clotting.
+When someone’s blood doesn’t have clotting factor, a small cut on the finger, or even a bruise, can be fatal.
+The nutrient also plays a prominent role in regulating calcium, so too little vitamin K can lead to hardening of the arteries due to calcification and can also weaken bones.
+A deficiency in infants may lead to malformation of cartilage and bone structure.

-Signs and symptoms of vitamin K deficiency in adults may include uncontrollable bleeding, excessive or proliferation of bruising, petechiae (characterized multitude of small red dots signifying hemorrhage sites under the skin) and cartilage calcification.
-Sometimes, vitamin K deficiency may signify absorption problems in the intestines, so be sure to see doctors if any of such symptoms are present so that he or she can correctly identify the source of deficiency.
-If left untreated, these symptoms can be life threatening, as too little vitamin K has also been linked to serious medical problems later in life.
+Signs and symptoms of vitamin K deficiency in adults may include uncontrollable bleeding, excessive bruising, petechiae (a multitude of small red dots that are bleeding sites under the skin) and cartilage calcification.
+Sometimes, a vitamin K deficiency may be a sign of absorption problems in the intestines.
+If left untreated, these symptoms can be life-threatening, as too little vitamin K has also been linked to serious medical problems later in life.

-So far, overdosing on vitamin K1 and K2, which are both from naturally occurring sources, has not been documented, so medical professionals haven’t established a tolerable upper level of the vitamin has been established by the Food and Nutrition Board.
-Although vitamin K generally is a fat-soluble substance and stays in the body longer, the only documented instances of vitamin K poisoning are from synthetic forms of the nutrient, known as menadione or vitamin K3, which is found in vitamins and supplements.
-Excess menadione can lead to oxidative damage to cell membranes, liver toxicity, jaundice and anemia.
+So far, overdosing on vitamin K1 and K2, which both come from naturally occurring sources, has not been documented, so medical professionals haven’t established a tolerable upper level of the vitamin.
+The only documented instances of vitamin K poisoning stem from synthetic forms of the nutrient, known as menadione or vitamin K3, which is found in vitamins and supplements.
+Excess menadione can lead to damage to cell membranes, liver toxicity, jaundice and anemia.
 Vitamin K supplements can also interact with other supplements, such as coenzyme Q10, which may predispose you to dangerous clotting abnormalities.

-The U.S. Dietary Reference Intake (DRI) for vitamin K for healthy adult males is 120 mcg per day.
-For healthy adult women, the recommended intake is 90 mcg per day.
-For infants, 10 to 20 mcg per day would be enough, while children and adolescents need 15 to 100 mcg per day.
-However, if you are taking other medications or have a pre-existing medical condition, be sure to consult your physician for a professionally recommended amount of vitamin K intake, as the nutrient may interact negatively with one or both of such conditions.
+The U.S. Dietary Reference Intake (DRI) for vitamin K for healthy adults assigned male at birth is 120mcg per day.
+For healthy adults assigned female at birth, the recommended intake is 90mcg per day.
+If you’re taking other medications or have a pre-existing medical condition, be sure to consult your physician for a professionally recommended amount of vitamin K supplementation.
+The nutrient may interact negatively with medications or with your body due to your condition.